-In the vast world of watchmaking, some timepieces do more than simply tell the time.
-They tell a story through complications : these additional functions, sometimes invisible at first glance, that testify to exceptional watchmaking expertise.
-Charlie Paris invites you to test your knowledge of these precision mechanisms that captivate enthusiasts.
+In the vast world of watchmaking, some watches They do not simply tell the time.
+They tell the story of time through... complications : These additional functions, sometimes invisible at first glance, demonstrate exceptional watchmaking expertise.
+Charlie Paris invites you to test your knowledge of these precision mechanisms that make enthusiasts dream.

 Ready to take on the challenge?
 Here's the second installment of our series: